Tracy Reiner: Early life

-Reiner was born Tracy Henry in Albuquerque, New Mexico, the daughter of actress and director Penny Marshall and Michael Henry.
+Reiner was born Tracy Henry in Albuquerque, New Mexico.
+She is the biological daughter of actress and director Penny Marshall and Michael Henry.
+Her mother was married for 10 years to Rob Reiner, who adopted and raised her.
+Her mother is of Italian, English, German, and Scottish descent.
+Reiner's paternal grandparents are actor and comedian Carl Reiner and actress Estelle Reiner.
 She is filmmaker Garry Marshall's niece.
-Her mother was married for 10 years to Rob Reiner, who adopted her and raised her as his own.
-Her mother was of Italian, English, German, and Scottish descent.
-Reiner's adoptive paternal grandparents are actor and comedian Carl Reiner (1922–2020) and actress Estelle Reiner (1914–2008).
-Growing up, 15 of Reiner's relatives were employed at labs run by the United States Atomic Energy Commission.
+Reiner attended the Lycée Français de Los Angeles, where she created the school's first prom at The Beverly Hills Hotel in 1980.
+She graduated in 1982.
+She later attended Bennington College, where she majored in the History of Storytelling.

 Career

-Reiner starred in the 1989 film Masque of the Red Death in the role of Lucretia.
+Reiner starred in the 1989 film Masque of the Red Death as Lucretia.
 She has appeared in nearly 30 films, among them Jumpin' Jack Flash (1986), Die Hard (1988), When Harry Met Sally...
 (1989), A League of Their Own (1992), and Apollo 13 (1995).

 She was associate producer of the documentary Children of the Revolution: Tune Back In (2005).

 In 2013, Reiner headed a team to fund and market medical software.